shuubhh/gcrc/README.md

 # gcrc
-Cloud Resume Challenge on GCP with a hint of devops methodologies
+Cloud Resume Challenge on GCP with devops mod